Squirrel Class (Year 3 and Year 4)

-Welcome to Fox Class 2017-18
+Welcome to Squirrel Class 2018-19

-Mrs Wolstencroft: Teacher
+Mrs Fox: Teacher (Thursday, Friday)

-Mrs Bailey: Teaching Assistant (mornings)
+Mrs Bailey: Teaching Assistant (morning)

-Morning Routine: Children in Fox Class are becoming increasingly independent.
+Morning Routine: Children in Squirrel Class are becoming increasingly independent.
 Parents can support this by saying goodbye to their child at the bottom of the ramp to come into the classroom on their own.
 Once inside, children organise their coats and bookbags, fill their water bottle for the day and change their own reading book.
-Children then get on with their early work, ready for the register at 8.55am.
+Children then get on with their early work, ready for the register at 9.00am.